d1b1/isAPI.js/README.md

 ## Response Data
 All response data is available for testing.
 Note the `$` is not the Jquery selector.

+*  `$.input` - Contains the raw data added to the API call.
+Available for secondary calls or testing in the Assertions.
 *  `$.statusCode` - HTTP statusCode (200, 401 etc).
 *  `$.options` - Contains all the rest options; path, hostname, headers etc.
 *  `$.data` - Parsed response data.